 You were appointed as a project manager for a government contract for the building of a 1,000 km road.
 In your team, you have a quality control engineer to monitor the quality activities.

 This quality control engineer will be on site to inspect and recommend changes to the deliverable if required so that it conforms to the stated requirements.
-He will check if all the materials supplied are of the required quality, e.g., coal tar, the stones are crushed properly, the ground level is correct, or if the sidewalk is properly aligned, etc.
+He will check if all the materials supplied are of the required quality, e.g., coal tar, the stones are crushed properly, the ground level is correct, the sidewalk is properly aligned, etc.

 In this process, you will inspect the deliverable with the client to see if it meets all requirements and is acceptable.